-On Strike!
-UAW workers walk out on GM
+GM Strike: UAW says automaker should have made latest offer sooner

 Continue Reading Below

 It is the first strike against GM in 12 years.
+More than 49,000 UAW members walked off General Motors factory floors or set up picket lines early Monday.

+UAW continues to demand a bigger share in the company's profits, including through annual pay raises.

+United Auto Workers members picket outside the General Motors Detroit-Hamtramck assembly plant in Hamtramck, Mich., early Monday, Sept.
+16, 2019.
+(AP Photo/Paul Sancya)

 Union officials say both sides are far apart in the talks, while GM says it has made significant offers.